Grand Canyon men’s basketball player dies in car crash days after starting in NCAA tournament

 “Man, I’m at a loss for words and just in shock,” teammate Casey Benson tweeted on Wednesday.
 “Just watched you play a couple days ago and now you’re gone.
 You were one-of-a-kind and one of the most upbeat and energetic people I’ve ever been around.
 Could put a smile on anyone’s face.
 Love you, O.”

-According to the Arizona Republic, GCU confirmed that the accident occurred in Lodi, Calif., approximately 80 miles west of where Frayer grew up in the Oakland area.
+According to the Arizona Republic, GCU confirmed that the accident occurred in Lodi, Calif., approximately 80 miles east of where Frayer grew up in the Oakland area.
 The newspaper cited a report from the California Highway Patrol of a crash in Lodi at approximately 2:30 a.m.
 Tuesday in which a Subaru SUV veered off the road and collided with the back of a CHP vehicle.
 Two officers at the scene suffered major injuries while the Subaru struck a tree and became engulfed in flames.

 An employee at the CHP’s Stockton office reached late Thursday evening confirmed that the crash killed three occupants of the Subaru but was unable to confirm their identities.